-Just go on up the page, please.
-This is copied to you on the day of the Oversight meeting, which we'll come to in a moment.
-You then forward it on the day after the meeting, albeit I think it was the subject of discussion at the meeting.

-Just go up the page again, please.
-Allow me a moment, Chair.
+1 what is outstanding in each special ty.
+The secretary 2 also advises that at present Mr. O'Brien is working on 3 some of his backlog admin work as he is off sick 4 recoverina."
+5 11:35 Just go on up the page, please.
+This is copied to you 6 7 on the day of the Oversight meeting, which we'll come 8 to in a moment.
+You then forward it on the day after 9 the meeting, albeit I think it was the subject of discussion at the meeting.
+10 11:36 11 12 Just go up the page again, please.
+Allow me a moment, 13 Chair.
 If we could scroll down to TRU-255969.
-What we have here and on the subsequent page, 70 in this sequence, is 61 clinics which are said by Mrs. Elliott not to have been completed in terms of dictation.
-This is the origin of the 61 clinics which was to feature in Dr. Chada's report.

-What was your understanding of the backlog report, 11:37

-Mr. Carroll?
-Was that something that you had a working appreciation of?

-A. It was a report that I only came exposed to when I became Assistant Director for Surgery; it wasn't a report that was previously in the cancer and clinical services.
-My understanding was it was the backlog report described several aspects of the secretarial staff work.
-For example, ward discharges.
-I think there was two elements which referred to patients on the ward, and then the third column referred to dictation, outpatient dictation.
-So clinics and the number of letters which were waiting to be dictated and typed.

-My understanding, the development of that report was for the secretary, the RBC, to have an understanding of the working volume across all the secretarial staff to see was everybody up to date with their typing and, if they weren't, could resources be reallocated across the 11:38 secretarial team.
-That's my understanding of the origins of the report.

-- 13 63 Q. So, it was essentially a way of allowing managers to 14 understand whether there was a typing backlog in any 15 part of the system and, if so, whether it could be 16 reallocated to any spare capacity amongst the typing 17 pool? - 18 A. Yes. - 19 64 Q. The criticism which Katherine Robinson seems to 20 suggest, if we go back to 67 in that series, two pages 11:39 21 up, is that Mr. O'Brien's secretary was not 22 highlighting on the report that dictation was not being 23 completed.
-Was that the expectation of the secretary 24 or, indeed, of the backlog report? - 25 A. From my perspective, I mean the role of the 26 consultant's secretary is to clearly undertake the 27 typing associated with the work of the consultant in 28 its totality, whether it be in-patient or outpatient 29 activity.
-My expectation would be that any secretary a Wednesday afternoon but only two or three letters are dictated and come back to his secretary, what is she to do with her knowledge that he hasn't dictated on the remainder? - 9 A. So, my expectation is that she would speak to 10 Mr. O'Brien and say the clinic in SWAH, of the twelve 11:41 11 patients seen, you've only dictated on three, where are 12 the other nine?
-Then there would be an outcome from 13 that.
-If there was no outcome, then I would expect her 14 to have escalated that to her services administrator.
+What we have here and on the subsequent page, 70 in this 14 sequence, is 61 clinics which are said by Mrs. Elliott 11:36 15 16 not to have been completed in terms of dictation.
+This is the origin of the 61 clinics which was to feature in 17 18 Dr. Chada's report.
+19 20 What was your understanding of the backlog report, 11:37 21 Mr. Carroll?
+Was that something that you had a working 22 appreciation of?
+23 It was a report that I only came exposed to when Α. 24 I became Assistant Director for Surgery; it wasn't a report that was previously in the cancer and clinical 25 11.37 My understanding was it was the backlog 26 services.
+27 report described several aspects of the secretarial For example, ward discharges.
+28 staff work.
+I think 29 there was two elements which referred to patients on 36 the ward, and then the third column referred to 1 2 dictation, outpatient dictation.
+So clinics and the number of letters which were waiting to be dictated and 3 4 typed.
+5 11:38 My understanding, the development of that report was 6 7 for the secretary, the RBC, to have an understanding of 8 the working volume across all the secretarial staff to 9 see was everybody up to date with their typing and, if they weren't, could resources be reallocated across the 11:38 10 11 secretarial team.
+That's my understanding of the 12 origins of the report.
+13 63 So, it was essentially a way of allowing managers to Q. understand whether there was a typing backlog in any 14 part of the system and, if so, whether it could be 15 11:39 16 reallocated to any spare capacity amongst the typing 17 pool?
+18 Yes. Α. The criticism which Katherine Robinson seems to 19 64 Q. 20 suggest, if we go back to 67 in that series, two pages 11:39 21 up, is that Mr. O'Brien's secretary was not 22 highlighting on the report that dictation was not being 23 completed.
+Was that the expectation of the secretary 24 or, indeed, of the backlog report?
+From my perspective, I mean the role of the 25 Α. 11:40 consultant's secretary is to clearly undertake the 26 27 typing associated with the work of the consultant in its totality, whether it be in-patient or outpatient 28 29 My expectation would be that any secretary activity.